Sites across state offer screenings for covid-19

 • Drive-thru clinics at Baptist Health Medical Center-Heber Springs, Baptist Health Family Clinic-Caddo Valley in Arkadelphia, Baptist Health-Hot Spring County in Malvern and the Baptist Health Stuttgart Medical Clinic.
 People should call ahead to schedule appointments: (501) 887-3279 for the Heber Springs location, (870) 245-2198 for Arkadelphia, (501) 413-9106 for Malvern and (870) 673-7211 for Stuttgart.

-On Thursday, Baptist also announced additional sites in support of Gov. Asa Hutchinson's campaign to create a "surge" of tests on Friday and Saturday.
+On Thursday, Baptist also announced additional sites in support of Gov. Asa Hutchinson's campaign to create a "surge" of tests Friday and today.

 Those are behind Baptist Health Medical Center-Conway, at Ben Geren Park in Fort Smith, in the parking lot of the Inn at Baptist Health at 1120 Medical Center Drive in Little Rock and at the east entrance of Baptist Health Medical Center-North Little Rock.

-The Baptist sites in Arkadelphia, Conway, Fort Smith, Heber Springs, Little Rock, Malvern, North Little Rock and Stuttgart will be open from 8 a.m.-5 p.m.
-Friday and Saturday.
+The Baptist sites in Arkadelphia, Conway, Fort Smith, Heber Springs, Little Rock, Malvern, North Little Rock and Stuttgart will be open from 8 a.m.-5 p.m. today.
 Patients should call their health care provider first.

 CHI ST. VINCENT